 Regardless of whether you are required to appear at an ASC, you are required to pay the biometrics fee during this re-registration.
-The fee will cover the USCIS costs associated with the use of the collected biometrics for FBI and other background checks.
 USCIS fees fund the cost of processing applications and petitions for immigration benefits and services, and USCIS' associated operating costs.
 A detailed description of how USCIS developed its current fee schedule is contained in the proposed rule, Adjustment of Certain Fees of the Immigration Examinations Fee Account, 63 FR 1775 (Jan.
 12, 1998).

-If you are required to report to the ASC, you must bring the following documents: (1) Your receipt notice for your re-registration application; (2) your ASC appointment notice; and (3) your current EAD.
-If no further action is required for your case, you will receive a new EAD through the mail that is valid through January 5, 2009.
+If you are required to report to an ASC, you must bring the following documents: (1) Your receipt notice for your re-registration application; (2) your ASC appointment notice; and (3) your current EAD.
+If no further action is required for your case, you will receive a new EAD by mail, valid through January 5, 2009.
 If your case requires further resolution, USCIS will contact you in writing to explain what additional information, if any, is necessary to resolve your case.
 Once your case is resolved and if your application is approved, you will receive a new EAD in the mail with an expiration date of January 5, 2009.